At the grassroots

 Binds the team with her warm, generous spirit and keeps an eye on overall production.

-Knows the forest quite well and is the bold yet friendly matron figure.
+Knows the forest quite well and is originally from a Kadar village.

 A patient and dedicated worker, quiet in nature.
 Has a grand daughter to dote on.